-At the Board of Directors meeting held on 21 March 2024, the directors proposed an appropriation for the directors' fee amounting to AED Nil for the year ended 31 December 2023 which is subject to the approval by the shareholders in the annual general meeting.
-At the Annual General Meeting held on 13 April 2023, the shareholders approved the directors' fee amounting to AED Nil for the year ended 31 December 2022.
+In the subsequent period, at the Board of Directors meeting held on 5 March 2025, the directors proposed an appropriation for the directors' fee amounting to AED 1,500 thousand for the year ended 31 December 2024 which is subject to the approval by the shareholders in the annual general meeting.
+At the Annual General Meeting held on 21 April 2024, the shareholders approved the directors' fee amounting to AED Nil for the year ended 31 December 2023

-There are no related party transactions during the year except mentioned above and there are no balances due to / due from related parties as on 31 December 2023.
+There are no related party transactions during the year except mentioned above and there are no balances due to / due from related parties as on 31 December 2024.